mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 5.0.10 =
-* Fix: Headings in groups.
+* Fix: Headings in groups work again.

 = 5.0.9 =
 * Works with WordPress 6.0